-At Long Island Sleep Apnea Solutions, our staff is well trained and familiar with oral appliance therapy.
+At Long Island Sleep Apnea Solutions, and snoring our staff is well trained and familiar with oral appliance therapy.
 We work with your physicians as part of the medical team throughout your entire treatment.
 It is essential that there be on-going, short and long term follow up for the treatment of snoring and sleep apnea with oral appliance therapy.

 Snoring and sleep apnea are caused by a physical obstruction of the flow of air through the mouth and nose.
 If tissues of the mouth or nose partially collapse during sleep, air is forced through a narrow airway causing the walls of the throat to vibrate when breathing, resulting in the distinctive sounds of snoring.
 Obstructive sleep apnea occurs if the airway completely collapses and no air can reach the lungs.

 As an active member of the American Academy of Dental Sleep Medicine, Long Island Sleep Apnea Solutions takes a particular interest in informing my patients and the general public about sleep disorders that can be treated through specialized dentistry.

 The Academy estimates that 25 million Americans suffer from some form of Sleep Apnea.
 Also, the Centers for Disease Control and Prevention estimate that 50-70 million Americans suffer from a sleep disorder.